 value, we ask our Artistic Team members to consider all auditioners fairly, consistently, and look

-for ways to incorporate as many kids as possible into their production.
+for ways to incorporate as many kids as possible into the production.

-however, there ARE considerations that would perhaps cause a student to be “cut” from a
+There are considerations that could cause a student to be “cut” from a production:

 1.)
-The venue can only safely accommodate a certain number of cast & crew.
+Each of our venues can only safely accommodate a certain number of cast and crew.

 2.)
 The student is unable to demonstrate a complete audition.
 This may include the student

-needing to leave the stage, needing to start their audition over, not showing ample
+needing to leave the stage, needing to start their audition over, or not showing

 3.)
-The student demonstrates difficulty in maintaining behavioral standards either in Journey
+The student demonstrates difficulty in maintaining behavior standards either in Journey

 classes or in the audition/callback experience.
-This would include inappropriate audience
+This includes inappropriate audience

-participation at open auditions and unfocused behavior at callbacks.
+participation at open auditions (talking during other’s auditions) and unfocused behavior at

 4.)
 The students’ parents have not demonstrated positive contribution to past committee